aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/mkdocs-README.md

 # Mkdocs

-The documentation is structured in a way to be navigatable from within different repositories (e.g. browsing via github).
+The documentation is structured in a way to be navigable from within different repositories (e.g. browsing via github).
 Mkdocs is an optional way of viewing this documentation by extracting the docs into a browseable site.

 ## Initial setup